-Every summer, top undergraduate students in the engineering and computer science departments spend a summer working with an Endeavor and Endeavor Entrepreneurs to assist in technical work assignments.
+Every summer, top graduate and undergraduate students in the engineering, business and computer science fields spend a summer working with an Endeavor and Endeavor Entrepreneurs to assist in technical work assignments.
 These students are driven by interests in bridging technology and society through innovation, design, and entrepreneurship.
-Following is a post from Matt Doup, a PiLA participant who spent the summer working with the Endeavor Chile office.
+Following is a post from Wade Prospere, a PiLA participant who spent the summer working with the Endeavor Argentina office.

 After graduating from Cornell University in 2010 and working as a Financial Analyst for Merrill Lynch for three years, I joined Endeavor Argentina in 2013 as a Princeton in Latin America fellow.
 I was drawn to Endeavor’s commitment to entrepreneurship as the key to sustained economic growth in emerging markets, and I wanted the opportunity to personally contribute to Endeavor’s impact.
 Working for Endeavor served as an incredible opportunity to learn—both from inspiring entrepreneurs and mentors, and from an amazingly talented global team.